 The Museum of Natural History conducts research, documents findings and disseminates knowledge about biology to the public.
 The specific focus areas of the museum’s research are Faroese ecosystems and biodiversity, whales and seals, climate change, nature in the north and bird ringing.

 The Historical Museum collects, catalogues and exhibits archaeological as well as more recent specimens that shed light on the way of living, working conditions and culture of the Faroe Islands.

 The Faroese Earth and Energy Directorate is a governmental directorate under the Ministry of Trade and Industry.
 It administers research into hydrocarbon activity, natural resources, petroleum exploration and other geological subjects.

 The Environment Agency is a governmental agency under the Ministry of the Interior.
 Its research areas include examinations of pollution in animals, humans, nature and urban areas.
 It also maintains an environmental specimen bank with various biological items suitable for further research.

 Faroe Marine Research Institute is a governmental research institute which conducts marine research and provides the government with scientific advice on marine resources, environment and sustainability.
 The aim of the research is to provide a basis for responsible fishing in Faroese oceans.

-The Aquaculture Research Station of the Faroes is a public company that conducts research into aquaculture and related areas.
+The Aquaculture Research Station is a public company that conducts research into aquaculture and related areas.
 The aim is to use scientific knowledge to increase the quality of aquacultural products from the Faroe Islands.